laravel/nova-docs/1.0/actions/defining-actions.md

 ## Action Fields

 Sometimes you may wish to gather additional information from the user before dispatching an action.
-For this reason, Nova allows you to attach any of Nova's supported [fields](./../resources/fields.md) directly to an action.
+For this reason, Nova allows you to attach most of Nova's supported [fields](./../resources/fields.md) directly to an action.
 When the action is initiated, Nova will prompt the user to provide input for the fields:

 ![Action Field](./img/action-field.png)